 Mindful Art Center is dedicated to the education of affirming care for transgender youth as well as the use of art as self care to develop a life you love.

 owner / art therapist

-Kelly Darke, M.Ed., ATR, BFA is an accomplished artist, registered art therapist, certified K-12 art teacher, wife and mother of two.
-Over the past 10 years Ms. Darke has worked with adults and children with various developmental and emotional needs through the use of art therapy.
+Kelly Darke, M.Ed., ATR-BC, BFA is an accomplished artist, registered art therapist, certified K-12 art teacher, wife and mother of two.
+Since 2010, Ms. Darke has worked with adults and children with various developmental and emotional needs through the use of art therapy.
 She has provided art therapy services to adults with traumatic brain injury as a way to help improve their cognitive functioning and improve coping skills, including stress management.
 She has also worked with children as young as five years old learning to cope with anxiety.
-Ms. Darke has presented at local and national conferences on the use of art therapy with transgender youth published articles on the benefits of art therapy using digital art with TBI clients.
-She recently published a book of mandala coloring pages as a way adults & children to reduce stress and is patiently awaiting the release of her book “Art Therapy with Transgender and Gender-Expansive Children and Teenagers, written with Shannon Scott-Miller.
+Kelly has presented at local and national conferences on the use of art therapy with transgender youth, published a book chapter on the benefits of art therapy using digital art with TBI clients, and published articles on the benefits of art making.
+In addition, Darke and Scott-Miller co-authored: “Art Therapy with Transgender and Gender-Expansive Children and Teenagers", which is now available.

 Ms. Darke earned a Bachelor of Fine Arts as well as a Masters of Education from Wayne State University in Detroit, Michigan.
 When she is not helping others, Ms. Darke spends her free time with her family and making art of her own.

 Director of community outreach and education